vanhauser-thc/thc-hydra/README.md

 LOGINS AND PASSWORDS
 --------------------
-You have many options on how to attack with logins and passwords With -l for login and -p for password you tell hydra that this is the only login and/or password to try.
+You have many options on how to attack with logins and passwords With -l for login and -p for the password you tell hydra that this is the only login and/or password to try.
-With -L for logins and -P for passwords you supply text files with entries. e.g.:
+With -L for logins and -P for passwords, you supply text files with entries. e.g.:

 ```